NCCLA Draft Program

 ● “Assessing the Improvement of Intercultural Competence and the Development of Civic-Minded Graduates at the University of Minnesota, Morris,” Catherine Van Wey (University of Minnesota, Morris)

-● “Chegamos Chegando: A Pilot Study of Brazilian Immigration to Minnesota,” Pedro dos Santos (St John’s University/College of St. Bennedict’s)
+● “Chegamos Chegando: A Pilot Study of Brazilian Immigration to Minnesota,” Pedro dos Santos (College of Saint Benedict and Saint John’s University), Karine Belarmino (University of Minnesota, Twin Cities), Sydney Robinson (College of Saint Benedict and Saint John's University)

 ● “Midwest N(ICE): Regionalism, Belonging, and Crimmigration in the Rural Midwest,” Cristina Ortiz (University of Minnesota, Morris)